The Southern Connecticut State university Department of World Languages Presents:

 The cultural life is also highly varied.
 The International Art Workshop attracts music-lovers from all over the world.
 The town comes to life with many local town festivals, and banquets organized by various parishes in the town square.

-Southern students must register for LIT 328: Literature of Medieval Europe.
+Southern students must register for either LIT 398: Italian Journeys or ETA 203: Italian Culture in Italy.
 In addition, students are strongly encouraged to register for one of the following 3-credit language courses to be taken in Montepulciano.
 These 3 credits will count towards the SCSU language requirement.
-Students interested in enrolling in this optional 3-credit language course will be required to submit an additional fee of $807.00 to the Office of International Education by May 1, 2014.
+Students interested in enrolling in this optional 3-credit language course will be required to submit an additional fee of $905.00 to the Office of International Education by May 1, 2015.

 ITA 100 Italian I